 It’s been a couple of weeks since the White House released its Blueprint for an AI Bill of Rights, a 73-page handbook that was promptly, and probably predictably, pilloried with headlines like, “Biden’s AI Bill of Rights is Toothless Against Big Tech” and “Does the White House AI Bill of Rights Amount to Anything?”
 Well, I am often complimented as being contrarian and I, in fact, think the AI Bill of Rights provides the right direction for where our industry needs to go.
 And not a moment too soon.

-As I looked through the AI Bill of Rights handbook I thought, “It’s about time to more formally elucidate the protections citizens should have from companies’ use – and misuse – of AI.”
-There are rules governing citizens’ exposure to myriad potentially harmful actions, and decisions made by unsafe algorithms should not be overlooked.
-Business leaders and AI practitioners need to be able to answer citizen demands about how algorithms were developed – are they safe? unbiased?
-And what data drives these AI outcomes?
+As I looked through the White House’s AI Bill of Rights handbook I thought, “It’s about time to more formally elucidate the protections citizens should have from companies’ use – and misuse – of AI.”
+There are rules governing citizens’ data privacy when it comes to exposure to a myriad potentially harmful actions, and decisions made by unsafe algorithms should not be overlooked.
+Business leaders and artificial intelligence practitioners need to be able to answer citizen demands about how algorithms were developed – are these technology policies safe?
+Unbiased?
+Do they respect citizens data privacy?
+And what data drives these artificial intelligence systems’ outcomes?

 These are consistent themes in my work to formally codify innovation into standard practices for building Responsible AI that is explainable, ethical and auditable.
 I’m delighted that one of my key innovations for Responsible AI, the use of blockchain technology for model management governance, was recently awarded a patent by the U.S. Trademark and Patent Office.